SRBI and LD Eligibility

 |Scientific Research-Based Intervention and Guidelines for Determining a Learning Disability

-Many of you have already heard about state and federal mandates for Scientific Research Based Intervention (SRBI), which are designed to improve the quality of instruction for all students in the core subject areas of reading, writing, and math.
-Some of our Simsbury students are already participating in targeted programs of supplemental instruction that meet the standards of SRBI, and are reaping the benefits of those programs in the form of higher test scores, a stronger base of knowledge, and improved academic skills.
-We want to emphasize that we are fully committed to implementing SRBI in our district.
-The staff has been actively involved in developing specific process and procedures to support struggling students over the past several years.
-Student Intervention Teams are active in each of our district's schools and this focused work has resulted in some very specific academic as well as behavioral gains for students involved in the intervention process.
+You have heard about state and federal mandates for Scientific Research Based Intervention (SRBI), which are designed to improve the quality of instruction for all students in the core subject areas of reading, writing, and math.
+In Simsbury, we are committed to the SRBI process.
+Some of our Simsbury students are already participating in SRBI and are reaping interventions in the form of higher test scores, a stronger base of knowledge, and improved academic skills.
+We have developed specific processes and procedures to support struggling students in each of our schools.
+Student Intervention Teams (SIT) are active in each of our district's schools and this focused work has resulted in some very specific academic as well as behavioral gains for students involved in the intervention process.

 The State Department of Education has recently released the newly revised Guidelines for Identifying Children with Learning Disabilities.
 These guidelines mandate the use of scientific research-based interventions (SRBI) for all students who demonstrate difficulty in academic and/or behavioral areas.
 This intervention data must then be considered when making an eligibility determination for a student suspected of having a learning disability.
 Although districts in the state have been granted the ability to request an extension in the use of SRBI as an eligibility determination component, we feel confident that our focused work over the past several years in SRBI allows us to move forward and accept the implementation of the new guidelines as intended.
 Therefore, the department will no longer utilize a discrepancy formula (the difference between a student's intellectual potential and actual academic achievement levels) in making an LD determination.
 As a district, we are committed to making sure that the district's program for SRBI, which includes implementation of strong curriculum in reading, math, and writing, professional development for teachers, a system of assessment of progress in each tier of intervention, and a system for communication of results with parents, is of high quality and effectively supports students, teachers and parents.